 If the advisor can talk about career options, it should be done, but it is also wise to refer students to the Career Center at 220 Hendricks Hall or at 541-346-3235.
-See pages 56-57 for information on careerrelated courses and programs.
+See page 57 for information on career-related courses and programs.